SRA Accounts Rules - Fundamental Errors to Avoid

 The recent adaptations to the Accounts Rules - now in Version 20 - see the latest in a long line of revisions by the SRA.

-Further, the Accounts Rules are undergoing radical overhaul.
+Further, the Accounts Rules have undergone a radical overhaul.
 They have been substantially reduced in length and prescription, and are shorn of much of the detailed provisions.
-The new rules will be implemented later this year.
+The new rules have now been implemented.
 But - it is likely that fundamental errors will remain.
 This webinar will focus on the key errors that would excite the interest of the regulator.

 What You Will Learn